wyqian1027/Qiskit-Fall-Fest-USC-2022/README.md

 ## Quantum Challenge Details
 - You will be doing problem solvings on 4-5 quantum challenge problems, with help from mentors.
-- Top 5 scores of the challenge will be gifts, provided by IBM Quantum team
+- Top 5 scores of the challenge will be given special prizes provided by IBM Quantum team.
 - A personal computer is required to join the challenge.